Plumsail/forms-docs/SharePoint/design-sp.rst

 .. |pic9| image:: /images/startSP/addFormSet.png
    :alt: Add a Form Set

-Сommon use for Form Sets is to provide unique :ref:`forms for members of certain groups <designer-grouprouting>`, that can be easily configured in the menu when you create a new Form Set:
+Common use for Form Sets is to provide unique :ref:`forms for members of certain groups <designer-grouprouting>`, that can be easily configured in the menu when you create a new Form Set:

 |pic10|